Online Neural Diarization of Unlimited Numbers of Speakers Using Global and Local Attractors

-In this article, we propose EEND-GLA, which integrates the attractor-based end-to-end neural diarization with clustering to conduct speaker diarization without limiting the number of speakers.
-In addition to the attractors calculated from the entire recording (\ie, \textit{global attractors}) in the same manner as in EEND-EDA \cite{horiguchi2020endtoend,horiguchi2022encoderdecoder}, we also utilize attractors calculated from each short block (\ie, \textit{local attractors}) to obtain block-wise diarization results.
+In this article, we propose end-to-end neural diarization with global and local attractors (EEND-GLA), which integrates attractor-based EEND (EEND-EDA) \cite{horiguchi2020endtoend,horiguchi2022encoderdecoder} with clustering to conduct speaker diarization without limiting the number of speakers.
+In addition to the attractors calculated from the entire recording (\ie, \textit{global attractors}) in the same manner as in EEND-EDA, we also utilize attractors calculated from each short block (\ie, \textit{local attractors}) to obtain block-wise diarization results.
 Because the set of speakers and their output order may be different among the blocks, we use clustering to find the appropriate speaker correspondence between the blocks on the basis of the similarities between the local attractors.
 Here, we assume that the number of speakers appearing in a short period is low, and so the number of speakers within each block can be limited and fixed with a maximum number.
 However, the total number of speakers is estimated as the result of clustering; it is no longer limited by the network architecture or training datasets.
 To enable online inference of EEND-GLA, we also propose a block-wise speaker-tracing buffer, which extends the original speaker-tracing buffer \cite{xue2021online,xue2021online2} to update the buffer elements in a block-wise manner.
 With this modification, we can assume that the number of speakers within each block is limited in the buffer as well because each block stores time-consecutive elements.

 This paper is organized on the basis of our previous paper \cite{horiguchi2021towards}, in which the fundamental algorithm of EEND-GLA was presented.
 Our contributions that differ from those of the previous paper are summarized as follows. \begin{itemize} \item We propose a block-wise speaker-tracing buffer, which enables the online inference of EEND-GLA. \item We improve the speaker-tracing buffer by introducing speaker-balanced sampling probabilities. \item We revisit variable chunk-size training to improve online diarization, especially at the very beginning of inference. \item We evaluate our method on offline and online diarization settings consistently over various prior studies. \end{itemize}